DIY Measuring Guide

 Replacing Existing Wall Pads

 If your gym is ready for an update, it is crucial to give the wall measurements and not the existing pad measurements.
 The outside of the pad is larger than the wall due to the thickness of the foam.
-In the photo right is an example of an i-beam.
+In the photo, there is an example of an i-beam.
 The beam is 8 inches wide and the pad is 2” thick.
-The outside measurements of the pad is 12 inches (2 inches for the left side and 2” inches for the right side.)
+The outside measurement of the pad is 12 inches, which includes 2 inches for the left side and 2 inches for the right side.

 Posted in Wall Pads